QuentinElsaesser/JA/v4/generation/README.md

 SPR to generate profile with a different number of agents.

+to run the code : `python3 -m v4.generation.generate_w_prop` (change the parameters in the main inside the file)

+## read_xp.py

+to tests the dataset `python3 -m v4.generation.read_xp 469 spr` with 469 the number of the dataset and spr the type of generation used (you can find this information in the name of the dataset)

 ## Datasets in xp/

 Each line represents a profile generated and used in our experiments.